May 1, 2010 at 3:42 pm

 Decoration Design Etchings

-Design patterns used for etching vary in styles.
-One cool type of design is using decoration design patterns such as the one shown in the photograph with glass sandblasting methods.
-Even if it not artwork created by yourself, the designs can produce elegant etchings with a complex flow of lines.
-I made a mistake cutting out the stencil correctly so you can’t see all of its details that it originally had.
-Since the design was small and close together, the stencil didn’t cut perfectly so I just took parts out and went from there.
-For complex decoration designs like the one seen, it might be best to use a photoresist stencil.
-But if the complex design is used on a larger scale then you could obviously use a vinyl cutter without any problem.
+Even if it’s not artwork that you drew, the designs can produce elegant etchings with a complex flow of lines.
+I made a mistake cutting out the stencil so you can’t see all of its details that it originally had.
+Since the design was small and close together, the stencil didn’t cut perfectly, so I just took parts out and went from there.

 An etching of a decoration with a name and a floral design below it.